 Research, Analysis and Information Division

 To secure a fully operational patrol, all patrols consist of observers with military or police backgrounds, and observers who speak Arabic and Hebrew.
 Patrols are conducted mainly by foot, to sustain a good communication with the population in Hebron.
-However, to be able to fulfil all operational needs, car patrolling is necessary.

 Logistics and Administration Division